Skip to main content

 Get-nVidiaDeviceDriverParameters

-This function matches and returns properties of the currently attached NVIDIA GPU.
-If there is not a valid driver installed and Windows cannot identify the attached GPU, the PCI ID will attempt to be matched instead.
+The function Get-nVidiaDeviceDriverParameters matches and returns properties of the currently attached NVIDIA GPU.
+If there is no valid driver installed and Windows cannot identify the attached GPU, the system will attempt to match the PCI ID instead.
 The output from this function is formatted for use in automating NVIDIA driver downloads.

 Get-nVidiaDeviceDriverParameters